Agora-Lab-AI/APACAI-API-OpenAPI/README.md

 - The `operationId` of each operation is used as the function name for that operation
 - The `tag` determines the name of the Javascript class that contains that operation
 - `schema` names map to Typescript type names

+### Roadmap

+* Deploy whisperx

+* Deploy Pegasus embedding moddel that can accept images, videos, sensor data, and so on

+* Deploy Kosmos-X

+* Deploy Andromeda